3 Ninjas: High Noon at Mega Mountain: Plot

 During their summer vacation with their grandfather Mori, 15-year-old Rocky, 14-year-old Colt, and 9-year-old Tum-Tum undertake a test on a pitch-black obstacle course.
 Although they complete the course, they fail to master using their other senses to compensate for lack of sight.
 That night, Mori overhears Rocky and Colt planning not to return the following year due to growing older, which leaves Tum-Tum feeling alone.
 Mori becomes deeply saddened.

-Back home, Tum-Tum grows upset upon learning his favorite TV show, Dave Dragon & the Star Force 5, is being canceled.
-The next day, the siblings meet their new neighbor Amanda when she accidentally crashes her remote-controlled helicopter into their window.
+Back home, Tum-Tum gets depressed upon learning his favorite TV show, Dave Dragon & the Star Force 5, is being canceled.
+The next day, the siblings meet their new neighbor Amanda when she accidentally collides her remote-controlled helicopter into their window breaking it.
 To make amends, Jessica invites Amanda for breakfast and later to Tum-Tum’s birthday party at Mega Mountain, an amusement park modeled after Six Flags.

-At Mega Mountain, Rocky spends time with his girlfriend Jennifer and her friends Veronica, Eric, and Doyle, while Tum-Tum persuades Colt to watch a show with him.
+At Mega Mountain, Rocky spends time with his girlfriend Jennifer and her friends Veronica, Eric, and Doyle, while Tum-Tum persuades Colt and Amanda to watch a show with him.
 Amid the fun, master criminal Mary Ann "Medusa" Rogers and her henchmen stealthily seize control of the park, disabling rides, holding guests hostage, and converting the command center into their base.
 Medusa demands a $10 million ransom from park owner Harry Jacobson for the patrons’ safety.

-Tum-Tum and Colt attempt to get an autograph from Dave Dragon but instead witness him being captured by Medusa’s henchmen.
-Rocky rejoins his brothers and Amanda after spotting suspicious activity on the park’s surveillance monitors.
-Together, they inform Dave about the takeover, and he goes off alone to confront the villains.
-The group retrieves a radio to contact emergency services, prompting police and fire units to respond.
+Tum-Tum and Colt attempt to get an autograph from Dave Dragon but instead witness him being captured by the assailants.
+Rocky rejoins his brothers and Amanda after spotting his bros being chased by the assailants on the park’s surveillance monitors.
+Together, they wake up and inform Dave about the takeover, and he goes off alone to confront the mercenaries.
+The group retrieves a radio dropped by the assailants to contact emergency services, prompting police and fire units to respond.
 Medusa’s men ambush the police, forcing the FBI to intervene.

 In retaliation, Medusa orders her sidekick C.J. to accelerate the Avalanche ride dangerously.
-Using Amanda’s laptop skills and ninja abilities, the kids rescue trapped riders and override the ride controls.
-To stop the children’s interference, Medusa dispatches her bumbling nephews—Carl, Buelow, and Zed—to capture them, but they are defeated using carnival game props and park rides.
+Using Amanda’s laptop skills and their ninja abilities, the kids rescue trapped riders, fight off Medusa’s henchmen and override the ride controls.
+To stop the children’s interference, Medusa dispatches her bumbling nephews Carl, Buelow, and Zed—to capture them, but they are defeated by the brothers using carnival game props and park rides.